bhourahine/daresbury_xTB/pages/tutorial/reaction.rst

 ------------------------------

 Another example is the Claisen rearrangement.
-As starting structure we use allyl vinyl ether and the corresponding pentenale.
+As starting structure we use `allyl vinyl ether <https://pubchem.ncbi.nlm.nih.gov/compound/221523>`_ and the corresponding `pentenale <https://pubchem.ncbi.nlm.nih.gov/compound/16418>`__.

 .. tab-set::